 Not all of that research, however, has been focused in ways that that reduce economic and environmental risks.
 For example, the Bush administration's hydrogen research strategy has been heavily tilted toward the production of hydrogen from coal and nuclear sources-both of which produce significant environmental damage.
-Spending on fossil fuel and nuclear hydrogen research has increased dramatically over the past several years, and now represents more than one-third of Department of Energy spending on hydrogen-related programs.118
+Spending on fossil fuel and nuclear hydrogen research has increased dramatically over the past several years, and now represents more than one-third of Department of Energy spending on hydrogen-related programs.129

 Ultimately, it will take several research breakthroughs to solve the range, refueling, cost and materials availability problems posed by fuel cells-followed by the investment of billions of dollars in a new refueling infrastructure for the vehicles.
-Needed investments will be more likely to occur if an initial market for the vehicles is guaranteed, as is the case under the Cleaner Cars program.
+Needed investments will be more likely to occur if an initial market for the vehicles is guaranteed, as is the case under the Clean Cars program.
 And they will be more likely to have a positive environmental impact if those investments are focused on encouraging the use of renewably generated hydrogen in vehicles.

-GETTING ADVANCED-TECHNOLOGY VEHICLES ON THE ROAD: THE CLEANER CARS PROGRAM espite the great advances in clean car technologies over the past decade, Maine consumers are hard pressed to find advanced-technology vehicles in their local car showrooms.
-With the partial exceptions of five models of hybrid-electric cars, natural gas vehicles (generally available only to fleet purchasers), and a handful of low-emission, conventional gasolinepowered vehicles, few advanced-technology vehicles are available for sale to Maine residents.
+GETTING ADVANCED-TECHNOLOGY VEHICLES ON THE ROAD: THE CLEAN CARS PROGRAM espite the great advances in clean car technologies over the past decade, Washington consumers are hard pressed to find advanced-technology vehicles in their local car showrooms.
+With the partial exceptions of hybrid-electric cars (of which a limited supply of seven different models are currently available) and natural gas vehicles (generally available only to fleet purchasers), few advanced-technology vehicles are available for sale to Washington residents.

-The most effective way to promote the sale of advanced-technology vehicles in the state would be adoption of the Cleaner Cars program and vehicle global warming pollution standards (discussed in the next section).
+The most effective way to promote the sale of advanced-technology vehicles in the state would be adoption of the Clean Cars program, which includes the LEV II program and vehicle global warming pollution standards.